akshithg05/notes/NodeJS/Season 2.md

 - Avoid creating separate single-field indexes on fields already covered by a compound index.
 - Use `.explain("executionStats")` to verify index usage.

+13/10/2025

+As a dev we have to think like a security guard for a Db.

+### POST API vs GET API Though process

+POST - User is trying to enter data in DB.
+An attacker can attack by sending random data into the db.
+We have to validate and not trust any data coming into the db.
+We have to verify each and everything coming in.

+GET - The data I am sending back to the user should be the only data which is required and allowed in the users scope.
+Data is the new oil.
+Data leaks should be prevented completely.
+We need to make sure the User is authenticated.

+Building relation between collections -
+Using 'ref' and creating a link.
+While using ref it is always recommended only to populate the necessary fields, we should not be sending the entire object, that is a bad practice.
+We should not over fetch the data unnecessarily.